Who is Alexander?

 elementary and junior high school in Connecticut; U.S.A.

 (Mittelstufe) Landschulheim am Solling in Holzminden, Germany

 - Traditional universities of Marburg and Goettingen,

-- Referendariat (Practical Legal Training)/Internships i.a.:
+- Referendariat (Practical Legal Training)/ with Internships i.a. at:

-- Higher Regional Court in Celle
+- Higher Regional Court in Celle,

-- Chamber for Commercial Matters at Regional Court in Hanover
+- Chamber for Commercial Matters at Regional Court in Hanover,

-- Federal Ministry of Economy in Prague, Czech and Slovak Federal Republic
+- Federal Ministry of Economy in Prague, Czech and Slovak Federal Republic.

 Research fellow on the project "Privatizing Institutions in East, East Central and Southeast Europe" by Prof. Dr. Herwig Roggemann at East Europe Institute of Free University Berlin: Report on Czech an Slovak Republics, using original sources in 1993